juho/ft2-plugin/README.md

 **Standalone builds are not a concern in this repository.** If you're looking for the standalone version, you can find it [here](https://github.com/8bitbubsy/ft2-clone).
 Standalone code is kept around so that we can compare and integrate changes to the plugin from the standalone version.

 **All credit goes to [8bitbubsy](https://16-bits.org) for his tireless work on the port from original, on which the plugin is based on.
-If you wish to donate, please consider supporting one of the following:**
+If you wish to donate, please consider supporting:**

 - [8bitbubsy](https://16-bits.org/donate.php) for his work on the standalone version.
 - [Transgender Europe (EU)](https://www.tgeu.org/), the largest pro-transgender rights organization in Europe.